codemagic-ci-cd/codemagic-docs/content/flutter-testing/running-automated-tests.md

 #### Web

-However, the above approach is not suitable for integration tests for web using the `chromedriver`, and the following arguments are recommended instead:
+However, the above approach is not suitable for integration tests for web using `chromedriver`, and the following arguments are recommended instead:

 ```bash
 drive --driver=test_driver/integration_test.dart --target=integration_test/app_test.dart